dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 As number values are technically class instances, they have the convenience of exposing their own utility functions.
-Because of this, a `double` can, for example, be rounded up as follows:
+Because of this, a `int` can, for example, be turned into a `double` as follows:

+{% comment %}
+TODO: Use a different example here, such as rounding
+{% endcomment %}

 {:.include-lang}
 ```dart